 In my postdoctoral work I continue to explore openness in science, especially as a dimension of research culture(s).
 My focus is on developing practical initiatives to support healthy research cultures in science from the bottom up.
 I have also co-led a project supporting PhD researchers in my subject group.

-I also work on ideas around responsible innovation: how cultures of science can work with and for broader societal values and priorities.
-My work is currently supported by the UK Centre for Mammalian Synthetic Biology and I have also worked with colleagues to support Responsible Research and Innovation in the European funding programme ERA CoBioTech.
+I have also worked on ideas around responsible innovation: how cultures of science can work with and for broader societal values and priorities.
+My work is was previously supported by the UK Centre for Mammalian Synthetic Biology and I have also worked with colleagues to support Responsible Research and Innovation in the European funding programme ERA CoBioTech.

 Keywords: open science, research culture, open data, open access, scientific publishing, ethos in science, epistemic virtue, disciplinary cultures, identity, responsible innovation

 2016-2020: PhD in Science and Technology Studies, University of Edinburgh